Parkside School, Cullingworth

-Parkside School is a coeducational secondary school, including sixth form, located in Cullingworth in the City of Bradford, West Yorkshire, England.
+Parkside School is a coeducational secondary school and sixth form, located in Cullingworth in the City of Bradford, West Yorkshire, England.

 The school was formed after a wide scale reorganisation of education in the Bradford district in 2000.
-Today it is a foundation school administered by the Parkside Creative Learning Trust and Bradford City Council.
 The school was also previously awarded specialist Arts College status.

+Previously a foundation school administered by the Parkside Creative Learning Trust and Bradford City Council, in September 2023 Parkside School converted to academy status.
+The school is now sponsored by Wellspring Academy Trust.